Overview of Inheritance Laws in Massachusetts

 What are Massachusetts wealth transfer laws?

-Massachusetts wealth transfer laws explain how you can give your money and belongings to others.
-These rules cover wills, trusts, and gifts to make sure everything follows the law.
+Massachusetts wealth transfer laws explain how to give your money and belongings to others.
+These rules cover wills, trusts, and gifts to ensure compliance.

 How does intestate succession work in Massachusetts?